-A few years ago, you could still run profitable Google Ads campaigns without working that much with demographics and audiences, but over the year the medium have become increasingly more expensive.
-Partly due to increased competition, and partly due to increased prices.
+A few years ago, you could still run profitable Google Ads campaigns without working that much with demographics and audiences.
+Still, over the year, the medium has become increasingly more expensive.
+Partly due to increased competition and partly due to increased prices.

 Let’s simplify this with an example.

 You run a company that sells high-end headphones for athletes and runners.
 Quality products in the higher price range.

 Most of the searches are going to be on highly competitive keywords, such as “headphones,” “headphones for iPhone,” or even “running headphones for iPhone” (which still is quite expensive).

 Suppose you are going to pay a couple of dollars per click.
 In that case, you need to have as high a probability of conversion as possible, and the best way to increase that possibility is to make sure you are targeting or at least focusing on the right audience.

 Allocate 10% of your budget on a banner, YouTube, Facebook, or similar campaign where you can target your audience based on interests and demographics.

 You can look at your audiences in Google Analytics and filter out what in-market interests your best audiences have, and you can do the same for gender, age, location, and on a few other metrics.

 Get as specific as possible while reaching as many users as possible.
 In this hypothetical example, we will only create one audience for simplicity, but ideally, you want to create a few different audiences.